 - 1) Maximum allocation 20% of agency's funds. - 2) Maximum of 10% per any one money market mutual fund. - 12.
 California Asset Management Program.
-The City is authorized to invest in shares of the California Asset Management Program, a joint powers authority established to provide investment services for California public agencies under section 53601(p). - 1) CAMP Limitations: City's investment may not comprise more than 10% of the CAMP Pool. - 2) City of Napa Limitation: None - 13.
+The City is authorized to invest in shares of the California Asset Management Program, a joint powers authority established to provide investment services for California public agencies under section 53601(p). - 1) City of Napa Limitation: None - 2) CAMP Limitations: City's investment may not comprise more than 10% of the CAMP Pool. - 13.
 Asset-Backed Securities.
 The City is authorized to invest in a mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond.

-- 1) Maximum of five years maturity

-- 2) Shall be issued by an issuer rated in a rating category of "A" or its equivalent or higher rating for the issuer's debt as provided by a nationally recognized statistical ratings organization and rated in a rating category of "AA" or its equivalent or better.

-- 3) May not exceed 20% of surplus money
+- 1) Maximum remaining maturity of five years or less maturity - 2) Shall be issued by an issuer rated in a rating category of "A" or its equivalent or higher rating for the issuer's debt as provided by a nationally recognized statistical ratings organization and rated in a rating category of "AA" or its equivalent or better. - 3) May not exceed 20% of surplus money